 This is a follow up story for The Mobile Locker Co.
-If you're interested in reading how they got started, published almost 3 years ago, check it out here.
+If you're interested in reading how they got started, published over 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi there - Molly O’Connor here, founder and CEO of The Mobile Locker Co, the national leader in event storage solution.
 Our mobile locker trucks provide secure, convenient storage solutions for attendees and participants of large-scale events, as well as short-term rentals for film production, construction sites, warehouses, and fulfillment centers.

 We have tripled our fleet and opened in five new regions, so we are now able to cover anywhere in the US or Canada, and formed partnerships with NFL, NBA, MLB, and MLS organizations, multiple PGA Tour events, collegiate football, and major concert and event venues from coast to coast.

 Tell us about what you’ve been up to!
 Has the business been growing?